 Debugging in a well-known, important concept while developing software - discussed below are some topics that arise when one talks about debugging in scientific environments.

 Defects in software (e.g. bugs) can take many forms.
-Defects are generally described as causing unexpected or unintended behavior including outright crashes, incorrect or invalid results, missing or disabled functionality and unexpected time and/or space performance. <!-- time and/or space performance. -->
+Defects are generally described as causing unexpected or unintended behavior including outright crashes, incorrect or invalid results, missing or disabled functionality, and unexpected time and/or space performance

-The first most important step in debugging is to develop a reproducer.
+The first and most important step in debugging is to develop a reproducer.
 That is, the recipe by which the defective behavior can be reliably observed.
-It is common for a defect to manifest only under certain software configurations which includes such things as the operating system, compiler, third party libraries and various user-specific controls such as preferences, input gestures and commands and input data.
+It is common for a defect to manifest only under certain software configurations which include such things as the operating system, compiler, third-party libraries, and various user-specific controls such as preferences, input gestures and commands and input data.
 In complex situations involving large collections of interacting software components, reproducers can often be burdensome to develop.
 It is best when users and developers alike share this burden.
-This is unnavoidable when the defect manifests in configurations that are inaccessible to the software developers.
-Perhaps the most challenging of all defects to reproduce are those that manifest only at large scale parallelism.
+This is unavoidable when the defect manifests in configurations that are inaccessible to the software developers.
+Perhaps the most challenging of all defects to reproduce are those that manifest only at large-scale parallelism.

 Once a reproducer is available, the process of finding the cause can involve various creative strategies, including the use of debugging tools such as gdb or TotalView (which require the software to have been compiled with debugging symbols included), performance assesement tools such as Valgrind or gprof, intrusive code modifications (e.g. printf), and even simply eye-balling code to identify possible candidate code paths that could lead to the observed defective behavior.